 Electric bikes, at their core, are just like any other non-electric or analog bicycle.

-While e-bikes and analog bikes have pretty much all the same parts, e-bikes also have an electrical component that gives you an added boost, whenever you need it.
+While electric bikes and analog bikes have pretty much all the same parts, e-bikes also have an electrical component that gives you an added boost, whenever you need it.

 Unlike a motor scooter, the electrical component doesn’t always completely replace the need for pedaling your bicycle.
 Some bikes have a throttle feature that allows you to rely entirely on the motor to propel the bike, and the main drawback to using the throttle is decreased range.